mental health

 Till now, research has shown that the coronavirus pandemic and the specific measures taken to control it have led to negative consequences on the mental health of people of all age groups ranging from children to older adults.
 This is also why most health experts have warned and are now expecting a mental health pandemic to either start after the current health crisis or side by side with it.

 In order to lower the transmission rates to lower the number of new infections, one of the most mandatory steps was the previously imposed total lockdowns and the introduction of work from home along with remote schooling via the internet.
-Such strategies have made a significant difference with reports stating the lockdowns prevented millions of new cases in all countries around the globe.

 However, there was also another impact of the lockdowns as well.
 Even if they are over, many offices and schools are continuing with remote learning and working primarily due to the fact that the risk is still very high and transmission in indoor workplaces and learning institutes is more likely to happen.